-Royal Air Force Cosford Powered Flying Club (CPFC) is a member of Royal Air Force Flying Clubs Association (RAFFCA) in order to: "Facilitate the Royal Air Force Board's objective of affording Servicemen and Women, regardless of rank or trade, the opportunity of learning to fly at the lowest cost".
+Royal Air Force Cosford Powered Flying Club Ltd (CPFC) exists in order to: "Facilitate the Royal Air Force Board's objective of affording Servicemen and Women, regardless of rank or trade, the opportunity of learning to fly at the lowest cost".
 This aim of safe affordable flying has been achieved by CPFC since 2002.

 Security requirements mean that you must have organised a visit prior to turning up

 You will be required to bring with you two forms of identification - you will be escorted to CPFC

 Flying takes place on Wednesday,Thursday, Friday, Saturday and Sunday.
 At busy weekend periods a Duty Operations Supervisor (DOS) will be responsible for the running of the Club, in conjunction with the Duty Flying Instructor the flying programme will be organised.
 Every effort will be made to ensure that the programme remains on schedule, but there may be occasions when this is not possible.
 As you become more experienced within the club, after a period of training, you will be expected to undertake this DOS role.